Calling all quantum researchers in academia: Solve your toughest R&D challenges with free access to Boulder Opal

 Gate-level hardware improvement.

-We used Qiskit Pulse and Q-CTRL’s Boulder Opal to run error-robust quantum gates on a five-qubit IBM Quantum Canary processor.
-These results show just how powerful pulse-level control can be for programming a quantum computer over the cloud.
+We used Qiskit Pulse and Q-CTRL’s Boulder Opal to run error-robust quantum gates on a five-qubit IBM Quantum Canary processor delivering better value for users

 Sensitivity error-source identification during quantum logic.

 Collaboration between experimentalists at University of Sydney and quantum control engineers at Q-CTRL breakthrough result published in Physical Review Letters

 With Boulder Opal, Northwestern was able to design noise-robust pulses for cold atom interferometers 10x better than alternatives, opening the way to build devices capable of detecting dark matter and gravitational waves.

 different noise sources can be suppressed simultaneously with a single optimized robust control pulse for atom interferometry.